-Hannah Stetler stands atop the podium at the 2017 Class 5A state track meet (Hannah Stetler/Bingham Track Team)
+Pole vaulter, Hannah Stetler just about to launch over the pole at the state championship track meet (Hannah Stetler/Bingham Track Team)

 Hannah Stetler just wrapped up her freshman year at Bingham High School, and like most 15-year-olds, she is looking forward to summer vacation.
 But, unlike most 15-year-olds, she won a state championship, setting a new record while doing it.

 When the season was still in its infancy, Hannah set a record height in the pole vault at 11 feet, 6 inches at the UVU Invitational, where she quickly earned a reputation as a top-notch competitor with some serious ability.